IBM/SalesEnablement-SterlingDataExchange-L3/docs/index.md

 Welcome to the {{learningplan.name}} demonstration guide!
-The goal of this demonstration guide is to provide IBM and Business Partners technical sellers with the knowledge and tools to perform hands-on demonstrations of {{offering.name}}.
+The goal of this demonstration guide is to provide IBM and Business Partner technical sellers with the knowledge and tools to perform hands-on demonstrations of {{offering.name}}.

 !!! danger "READ THIS BEFORE PROCEEDING"
     To complete this activity, users MUST have an **entitlement key** in the IBM Entitled Registry to access IBM container software (e.g. IBM Sterling B2B Integrator).
 Before proceeding, verify an entitlement exists.